txthomas/SafariHistoryClean/Readme.md

         -p "/Users/.../Library/Safari/RecentlyClosedTabs.plist"
         -s searchExpressions.txt
 ```
-The parameter for database and plist are required, if no `-s` parameter is applied the program uses the `searchExpressions.txt` in same folder as the executable.
+All parameters are optional.
+If nothing is applied the default values are as listed above.

 Search file: